-Although most addictive substances have the potential to cause an overdose, some pose more risk than others when abused.
-Typically, the more potent a substance is, the more likely it is that an overdose will occur.
-If you or a loved one is struggling with substance addiction, it is important to know the dangers of abuse, the symptoms of overdose, and what to do if someone has overdosed.
+Can I overdose on Xanax?
+This is a question many people ask.
+Although it is a prescription drug, overdosing on this drug is very possible.
+Typically, the more potent a substance is, or the more it is taken, the more likely it is that an overdose will occur.
+If you or a loved one is struggling with Xanax addiction, it is important to know the dangers of abuse, the symptoms of overdose, and what to do if someone has overdosed.

 Dangers of Xanax Use